SymfonyCasts/symfony7/sfcasts/search-form.md

-# Using Symfony Forms Without a Data Class
+# Forms Without a Data Class

 We're almost at the finish line of our journey with Symfony Forms.
 But before we wrap it up, let's dive into something both fun and practical.